vandhanaunni543-eng/skillHER/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** ChatGPT
+**Tool Used:** ChatGPT and Gemini

 **Purpose:**
-- Example: Generated UI Components and Backend Help
+- CHATGPT: Generated UI Components and Backend Help
-- Example: "Debugging assistance for async functions"
-- Example: "Code review and optimization suggestions"
+- Gemini: Help with Initial Setup and Basic Installation

-**Percentage of AI-generated code:** 30%
+**Percentage of AI-generated code:** 20%

 **Human Contributions:**
-- Architecture design and planning
-- Custom business logic implementation
-- Integration and testing
+- Planning and System Architecture
+- Logic Building
-- UI/UX design decisions
+- UI/UX Design
+- Backend and Database

 ---

 ## Team Contributions

-- Vandhana K U: Backend and DB
+- Vandhana K U: Backend and Database Handling
 - sahala k s: Frontend

 ---